b1f6c1c4/Deep-DarkFantasy/README.md

 ### Step 4: Configure the smoothing parameters

-- `SMOOTH_W` specifies the width of the smoothing edge when toggling the switches.
-Note that this value is the base-2 logarithmic of the actual width.
 - `SMOOTH_T` specifies the overall time of transition (in milliseconds).

 ### Step 5: Build the project